 Documented hypersensitivity to the drug or any of its ingredients, urethral deformities, urethritis, predisposing hematological conditions such as thrombosis or hyper-viscosity syndrome that could cause priapism, warning against sexual activity, sexual intercourse with a pregnant woman without using a condom.

 Phosphodiesterase 5 inhibitors in combination with prostaglandin E1 (PGE1) may enhance the toxic effects of PGE1.
 Two common side effects of taking PGE1 are prolonged erection or priapism, both of which require emergent treatment.
-There are dosage forms that contain benzyl alcohol, which can potentially cause fatal toxicity in infants known as “gasping syndrome” when introduced in high amounts.
+There are dosage forms that contain benzyl alcohol, which can potentially cause fatal toxicity in infants, known as “gasping syndrome” when introduced in high amounts.

-Use of prostaglandin E1 (PGE1) for erectile dysfunction and its side effects requires thorough discussion with patients.
-There are relatively common pre-existing conditions such as cardiovascular disease that are contraindicated or cautioned with PGE1, and the healthcare team should be aware of all up-to-date information about PGE1 to prescribe the medication to the appropriate patient population.
+The use of prostaglandin E1 (PGE1) for erectile dysfunction and its side effects requires thorough discussion with patients.
+There are relatively common pre-existing conditions such as cardiovascular disease that are contraindicated or cautioned with PGE1.
+The healthcare team should be aware of all up-to-date information about PGE1 to prescribe the medication to the appropriate patient population.
 While some brands of PGE1 used for erectile dysfunction can be self-administered, the first dose should be administered by a healthcare professional.
 In particular, patient education about intracavernosal injection requires an interprofessional team of healthcare providers, including physicians, nurses, and pharmacists.
 Additionally, physicians and pharmacists need to discuss their patient's sexual health before prescribing sexual performance-enhancing medications.
 Finally, because dosing may require titration, the healthcare team may need to adjust the dose repeatedly to obtain the most effective dose.
 Though the efficacy appears to be dose-dependent, the recommended maximum dosages should not be surpassed.
 Nursing can play a vital role in monitoring patient compliance, administration technique, and watching for adverse events.
-The pharmacist should also perform complete medication reconciliation and report back to the rest of the healthcare team
+The pharmacist should also perform complete medication reconciliation and report back to the rest of the healthcare team.